kjfu/FastInterpolation/README.md

 ```
 >> FastInterpolation ./test -iv ./vertices -o ./rst
 ```
-choose -iv for to interpolating for vetices
+choose -iv for to interpolating for vetices.
-All input should with no postfix
+All input should with no postfix!
 After running you can get rst.value for all the values interpolating from the original tetrahedral mesh.
 ##  2. To interpolating for mesh
 Suggest you have test3d.mesh and test3d.value as original tetrahedral mesh with values, the other mesh you want to interpolate is in otherMesh.mesh, you can input as below: